Sofie8/Practicum_conjugation_MOGEN/gDNA-extraction.md

 Lunch break

-Follow the instructions of the assistant to perform the plasmid extraction.
+Read the instructions how to perform a plasmid DNA extraction in the lab manual (there is no virtual module for this).
 The procedure is different then the gDNA extraction, how and why?

 Follow the instructions of the assistant to load your gDNA and plasmid DNA on the gel.